Italian public holidays 2024

 April 25th - Liberation Day (Il Giorno della Liberazione)

-This day celebrates the end of Nazi occupation in Italy following WW2.
-Commemorative services are held across Italy in honor of those who lost their lives fighting.
+Liberation Day celebrates the end of Nazi occupation in Italy following WW2.
+Commemorative services are held across Italy in honour of those who lost their lives fighting.
 In Rome, ceremonies are held at the Quirinale Palace and a wreath-laying ceremony takes place at Altare della Patria.

 May 1st - Labour Day (La Festa dei Lavori)

-Each May Italians celebrate workers' rights.
-This day is typically spent with close family and friends with a picnic in the park.
-In cities like Turin and Milan workers' marches and parades take place throughout the city.
+Each May, Italians celebrate workers' rights.
+Labour Day is typically spent with close family and friends with a picnic in the park.
+In cities like Turin and Milan, workers' marches and parades take place throughout the city.

 June 2nd - Republic Day (Festa della Repubblica)

-The Italian republic was established in 1946 after WW2.
-Italians typically take this day to visit another city.
-Because of this, you can expect more museums, shops, and restaurants to be open on this holiday than usual.
+The Italian Republic was established in 1946 after WW2.
+Italians typically take Republic Day to visit another city.
+Because of this, more museums, shops, and restaurants are open on this holiday than usual.
 However, government offices, banks, and schools will remain closed.

 August 15th - Assumption (Ferragosto)